GSA/ansible-os-ubuntu-14/README.md

 Role Variables
 --------------
 There are many role variables defined in defaults/main.yml.
-This list shows the most important.

 By default, many of the variables are turned off.
 Please review and adjust to meet your organizational requirements.